statengeneraal/laws-markdown/README.md

 The second paragraph is a provocation to the legal field, which is a notoriously analogue practice and could benefit a lot from innovations in information technology.
 As an example, network analysis of references between laws can [produce information that traditionally only exists in the minds of legal scholars](http://dl.acm.org/citation.cfm?id=1165505).
 If legal metadata were properly interlinked, it would take just a simple SPARQL query to find out, for instance, how different countries implement a certain EU directive.
 It would be easy to write a service that keeps track of new laws within a certain domain.
 Finding relevant (case) law would be a snap.
 These are things that are currently very hard or impossible to achieve automatically.

-The legal standard [MetaLex](http://www.metalex.eu/) goes a long way as a framework to get laws in the [semantic web](http://en.wikipedia.org/wiki/Semantic_web), but is still very much under-utilized.
-The European project [OpenLaws.eu](http://www.openlaws.eu/) is a positive development in this respect.
+Legal standards such as [Akoma Ntoso](http://www.akomantoso.org/) and [MetaLex](http://www.metalex.eu/) go a long way as a framework to get laws in the [semantic web](http://en.wikipedia.org/wiki/Semantic_web), but governments still rely too much on opaque homegrown solutions.
+European projects such as [OpenLaws.eu](http://www.openlaws.eu/) and [EUCases](http://www.eucases.eu/start/) are positive developments in this respect.

 If you need more convincing, watch the following TED talk by Clay Shirky: